discos/doc/about/people.rst

 Support scientist
 -----------------
-The *support scientist* is responsible for every communication related to Nuraghe changes that affect the users.
+The *support scientist* is responsible for every communication related to DISCOS changes that affect the users.
 This responsibility is currently assegned to:

     * Medicina: :ref:`srighini`